-Got a long layover at Brussels Charleroi Airport?
-The secondary airport serving the greater Brussels region doesn’t have a lot of amenities, but you can make the most of your layover with these 6 things to do at Brussels Charleroi Airport.
+Have you got a long layover at Brussels Charleroi Airport?
+The secondary airport serving the greater Brussels region has a few amenities, but you can make the most of your layover with these six things to do at Brussels Charleroi Airport.

 1. Get a bite to eat